A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Estimating mortality from SRS data

 \subsection{Results}

 Figure \ref{fig:logmxres} shows estimated posterior medians and posterior 80\% intervals for the log mortality rates over time in each age group for selected regions and causes.
 In order to show how the fixed effects component of the model contributes to these estimates, we include posterior medians and 80\% intervals for the sum of the fixed effects only; to see the contribution of the random effect error terms, $\epsilon_{r,a,t,c}$, we also show the posterior medians and 80\% intervals for the estimated log mortality rates with these added.
+As discussed in Section \ref{model_description}, there is ambiguity in the source of these error terms, but their inclusion allows for a greater sense of the sampling variation in the data to be realized.

 We first present estimates for prematurity in the west rural region, which represents the highest number of deaths in the data.
 Our model fits well, although the estimates are consistently higher than the observed data in the 7--27 day age group in later years, which is due to borrowing strength across other strata.
 This may indicate data errors, such as underreporting missed by the adjustment, or it may be due to shrinkage induced by the random walks.
 In comparison to preliminary models with random walks for each age-region combination only, the time trends for west rural prematurity were carried over to all causes and did not fit the data well.
 This is testament to the importance of including random walks by age-region-cause strata.
 Looking at a different cause and region, other non-communicable diseases in the east urban region, we see largely flatter time trends with wider uncertainty reflecting the smaller amount of data.
-In the random walk fitting exercise described in Section \ref{sub_interactions}, this strata had a much lower estimated random walk variance parameter than the previous two strata presented, but all have acceptable fits here.
+In the random walk fitting exercise described in Section \ref{model_description}, this strata had a much lower estimated random walk variance parameter than the previous two strata presented, but all have acceptable fits here.
 Plots of all estimates from our final model are available in the supplementary material.
 Additionally in the supplementary material, we present estimated CSMFs over time for each age group and region to show differences in the disribution of causes by age and region over time.
 For example, the percentage of deaths due to congenital anomalies in the 1-5 and 6-11 month age groups is fairly constant in the east urban region but increasing in the mid rural region.